mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 ### $watch

-The only way to take advantage of the first option is by having a new reference to the data structure once it changes.
+The only way to take advantage of the first option is by receiving a new reference to the data structure once it changes or watch an internal property, which indicates a change.
 Unfortunately, we cannot change the value of the reference.
 What we can do is to create a wrapper of the native JavaScript collection and on each change to create a new wrapper, without copying the collection, i.e.:

 {% highlight javascript %}
 let primitive = [1, 2, 3];